 Grand Rapids is probably the northern limit for many of the varieties produced by our own University of Minnesota.
-In saying that, I know we are gambling a little in our hopes to produce apples on a consistent basis, but it is a venture that we are excited about trying.
+In saying that, we know we are gambling a little in our hopes to produce apples on a consistent basis, but it is a venture that we are excited about and anticipate the challenges.

-We have planted several old time favorites, but also have many newer varieties like Honeycrisp, Zestar, Frostbite and the exciting new variety called SweeTango.
+We have planted several old time favorites, but also have many newer varieties like Honeycrisp, Zestar, Frostbite, Kindercrisp and the exciting new variety called SweeTango.
 In 2016 we put in a small planting of Minnesota's latest release, First Kiss.
 It appears this variety may not be hardy enough for Grand Rapids' climate.
 We still have a few of the First Kiss trees but many were taken out after the harsh winter of 2018-19.

 We typically start the apple season during the early part of September.